Skip to main content

 https://{YOUR_URL_TO_BC}/api/dimeSoftware/dimeScheduler/v1.0/companies({COMPANY_ID})/appointments

-Replace the URL to BC and the company ID (the company GUID):
+Two placeholders: the URL to BC itself, and the company ID (the company GUID, which BC will show you on the company card):

-Paste the finished URL into a browser to test it.
-For BC Cloud, the shape is:
+Paste the finished URL into a browser to make sure BC responds before you save the connector.
+For BC Cloud, the shape is slightly different:

 https://api.businesscentral.dynamics.com/v2.0/{USER_DOMAIN_NAME}/{ENVIRONMENT_NAME}/api/dimeSoftware/dimeScheduler/v1.0/companies({COMPANY_ID})/appointments